zhangkaihua88/QuickLook.Plugin.KritaVirwer-MergedImage/README.md

 **Note**: *It will be blurred, if the `xmind` file is large*

 # Method
-- Extracting `thumbnail` file in `xmind`, and save it to plugin folder.
+- Extracting `MergedImage` file in `xmind`, and save it to plugin folder.
-- Using `ImageViewer` to display the thumbnail file.
+- Using `ImageViewer` to display the MergedImage file.

 # Download and Installation
-1. Go to [Release page](https://github.com/zhangkaihua88/QuickLook.Plugin.XMindViewer-Thumbnail/releases) and download the latest version.
+1. Go to [Release page](https://github.com/zhangkaihua88/QuickLook.Plugin.KritaVirwer-MergedImage/releases) and download the latest version.
 2. Make sure that you have QuickLook running in the background.
 Go to your Download folder, and press Spacebar on the downloaded `.qlplugin` file.
 3. Click the "Install" button in the popup window.
 4. Restart QuickLook.